 It is the only Asian language on my list and one of the rare Asian tongues that use the Latin alphabet.

-Indonesian is among the most widely spoken languages in the world, with more than 200 million speakers.
+Indonesian is among the most widely spoken languages globally, with over 200 million speakers.

 It is moderately easy to learn because it is not a tonal language.
 The words are written exactly how they sound.
 It is easy to imitate and direct in its approach.

-It also has many prefixes and suffixes, which is suitable for English speakers.
-Rules of grammar are not that difficult nor too easy either.
+It also has many prefixes and suffixes suitable for English speakers.
+The rules of grammar are neither too difficult nor too easy.

-That’s the reason I added in the moderate category.
+That’s the reason I added it to the moderate category.

 - Speaking and Grammar: moderately easy

-The Foreign Service Institute language difficulty rankings indicate how long a native English speaker would need to reach proficiency in different languages.
+The Foreign Service Institute language difficulty rankings indicate the time it takes a native English speaker to reach proficiency in different languages.

 As per FSI studies, Danish, Afrikaans, Malaysian, and Swahili also fall into the easiest languages category of I and II.

-On average, it takes 1150 to 1500 hours to reach professional working proficiency. (with 1:1 ratio for classroom and self-study hours).
+On average, reaching professional working proficiency takes 1150 to 1500 hours. (with a 1:1 ratio for classroom and self-study hours).

 Hello sir,